lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 ## Introduction

 Meet Hyperfoil, a swiss-army knife of web benchmark driver.
-This is an opensource (ASL2.0) tool that sports a set of properties that we could not find in any of the existing load drivers:
+This is an opensource ([ASL2.0](https://github.com/Hyperfoil/Hyperfoil/blob/master/LICENSE)) tool that sports a set of properties that we could not find in any of the existing load drivers:

-* Do it the **right way**: Many tools use a *closed model* for driving the load - spawn a bunch of threads and fire synchronous requests, delaying further requests until the responses to previous ones arrive.
-While this is quite useful for quick tests when you are only interested in the maximum throughput (and Hyperfoil supports this mode, too) applying feedback from the server does not simulate what latencies would users actually observe - closed model is subject to a [coordinated omission problem](https://www.youtube.com/watch?v=lJ8ydIuPFeU).
+* Do it the **right way**: Many tools use a *closed model* for driving the load - they spawn a fixed set of threads and fire synchronous requests, delaying further requests until the responses to previous ones arrive.
+While this is quite useful for quick tests, when you are only interested in the maximum throughput (and Hyperfoil supports this mode, too), applying feedback from the server does not simulate what latencies would users actually observe - closed model is subject to a [coordinated omission problem](https://www.youtube.com/watch?v=lJ8ydIuPFeU).
 Hyperfoil is designed with *open model* in mind, requests are executed asynchronously and independently of the responses from the tested system.
-* Drive the load **as far up as you need**: Production systems often span whole clusters and you can't get them utilized by a single load generator.
+* Drive the load **as far as you need**: Production systems often span whole clusters and you often can't drive up system utilization using a single load generator.
 With Hyperfoil you don't need to hack bash scripts to start the benchmark concurrently on several machines and then combine the results in a spreadsheet - Hyperfoil is distributed by design.
 * Don't oversimplify: In order to anticipate the behaviour when your users come the benchmark should do what do users would do.
 Hyperfoil is not limited to hitting a fixed set of URLs; you can describe complex logic in a YAML syntax, and if this is insufficient or too cumbersome you can extend it in good ol' Java.
 * Opensource: There are lies, damned lies, and benchmarks.
 When we publish results we want everyone to be able to reproduce them, or prove us wrong.
 Having the tool publicly available is certainly a step towards that goal.